cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-create-deployment.md

 # Overview

 For Cloudify to be able to deploy your application it parses the uploaded blueprint YAML (the logical representation) and manifests a structure we call a Deployment.
 A deployment is a "Technical" drilled down representation of your application.
 For instance, if a blueprint describes a Server node with multiple instances, the deployment will be comprised of only the instances themselves provided with their unique identifiers.
-A deployment's structure is not exposed to the user.

 # Creating a Deployment